kiwijuice56/gd-mobile-physiology/addons/gd-mobile-physiology/README.md

 `HeartRateAlgorithm` or `RespirationRateAlgorithm`.

 Both methods return a dictionary with the following entries:
-- `rate`: Estimated breathing rate in beats per minute.
+- "rate": Estimated rate in beats per minute.
-- `magnitude`: The strength of the given rate in the frequency domain.
-This range of this value varies based on sample size, but you can test this value to filter out bad readings.
-Generally, the lower the magnitude, the weaker the signal.
+- "confidence": The confidence that the given rate is the actual rate.
+Generally, the lower the magnitude, the weaker the pulse waveform.
+- "kurtosis": the "peak"-ness of the pulse waveform in the frequency domain.
+Generally, values >> 0 indicate a strong pulse waveform.

 Each item in each of the `Array[Vector3]` objects should be a measurement of the `get_accelerometer` and `get_gyroscope` methods from `Input`, with a sampling rate of 60 Hz (once per physics process frame).
 See `addons/gd-mobile-physiology/sampling/Sampler.gd` for an example implementation.

-The sampling size is limited to powers of 2 (due to the algorithms utilizing FFT) along with some extra samples that are discarded while pre-processing.
-To know the exact amount of samples you must feed into the algorithm, call the `GetActualSampleSize` methods with the closest power of 2 that you want as the length of the final output signal.
+Both algorithms require some extra samples that are discarded while pre-processing.
+To know the exact amount of samples you must feed into the algorithm, call the `GetActualSampleSize` methods with the amount of real samples you want.
 Higher sample sizes increase the accuracy of the prediction.

-The `parallel` parameter will toggle multithreading, which may be a performance boost on newer devices.

-The `debug` parameter will enable logging of intermediate signals during analysis, which may be useful to see where the algorithm is going wrong.
+The `debugOutput` parameter will enable logging of intermediate signals during analysis, which may be useful to see where the algorithm is going wrong.
-If `true`, the `debug_info` `Dictionary` that was passed in will be filled with labeled `String : Array[float]` pairs.
-Note that the `debug_info`
-`Dictionary` must be passed in regardless of whether `debug` is true or not.
+These debug values are returned in the output dictionary.

 ## Example Script
 See `addons/gd-mobile-physiology/example/Main.gd` for the full example script.